NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Logging in/index.rst

 SSH Port Tunnels
 ================

-To allow users to more easily transfer small files to and from the RDHPCS systems, the bastion configures SSH port-forwarding tunnes.
+To allow users to easily transfer small files to and from the RDHPCS systems, the bastion configures SSH port-forwarding tunnels.
 To use these tunnels, the user must configure their local SSH client to create tunnels to/from the bastion.